ru4s93m6/library/README.md

 - Refactor code using JavaScript classes
 - Implement local storage to save user's book data

+(Improvents were done in the branch: library-cls, here it leaves the origin code for record.)

 ## Acknowledgments

-This is the practice from [The Odin Project]('https://www.theodinproject.com/lessons/node-path-javascript-library#project-solution')
+This is the practice from [The Odin Project](https://www.theodinproject.com/lessons/node-path-javascript-library#project-solution)